DanySK/Template-LaTeX-IEEE-Conference-Proceedings/README.md

 2. Delete existing tex files and add yours
 3. Configure the build inside `build.gradle.kts` following instructions on [https://github.com/DanySK/gradle-latex](https://github.com/DanySK/gradle-latex)
 4. Test your build locally by `./gradlew buildLatex`
-5. Change the `official-repo` entry in `.travis.yml`
+5. Change the `_official-repo` entry in `.travis.yml`
-6. Modify the `api_key` entry in the `deployment` section of `.travis.yml`, following [the instructions for deployment on GitHub releases provided by Travis](https://docs.travis-ci.com/user/deployment/releases/)
+6. Enable your repo on Travis CI
-7. Enable your repo on Travis CI
+7. Generate a GitHub token and set it as privare variable in your Travis repository, following [the instructions for deployment on GitHub releases provided by Travis](https://docs.travis-ci.com/user/deployment-v2/providers/releases/)
 8. Just write, commit, and push, and in few minutes your files will be automagically available on GitHub.

 ## Contributing to the project